-- o Homenet: a home network as defined in [I-D.ietf-homenet-arch] - Gplus: Google Plus.
-Google's social network. - o Gplus router: the router that is responsible for the connection to Google Plus, on which the mechanisms described in this document are hosted. - o Circle: represents a group of people for which you can define confidentiality and visibility policies in Google Plus. - o Gplus ID: the unique internal identifier of an entity in Google Plus.
-It apparently consists in a decimal number on the order of 10^21 for users and pages accounts, and a 64-bit hexadecimal number for circles. - DNS-SD: DNS-Based Service Discovery [RFC6763]. - ULA: IPv6 Unique Local Addresses [RFC4193]. - CA: Certificate Authority (as defined in TLS [RFC5246]). - CRT: Certificate as defined in TLS [RFC5246] - o CSR: Certificate Signing Request or Certificate Request (as defined in TLS [RFC5246]). - o CPE: Customer Premises Equipment.
+- Homenet: a home network as defined in [I-D.ietf-homenet-arch] 0 - o Gplus: Google Plus.
+Google's social network. - o Gplus router: the router that is responsible for the connection to Google Plus, on which the mechanisms described in this document are hosted.

-2. Defining the set of connected homes
+- o Circle: represents a group of people for which you can define confidentiality and visibility policies in Google Plus. - o Gplus ID: the unique internal identifier of an entity in Google Plus.
+It apparently consists in a decimal number on the order of 10^21 for users and pages accounts, and a 64-bit hexadecimal number for circles. - DNS-SD: DNS-Based Service Discovery [RFC6763].
+0 - ULA: IPv6 Unique Local Addresses [RFC4193].
+0 - CA: Certificate Authority (as defined in X.509 [RFC3280]).
+0 - CRT: an X.509 certificate ([RFC3280]) 0 - o CSR: Certificate Signing Request or Certificate Request ([RFC3280]). - o CPE: Customer Premises Equipment. - 2.
+Defining the set of connected homes